Harvard Innovation Labs

 Harvard Innovation Labs (i-Lab) is an institution which aims to promote team-based and entrepreneurial activities among Harvard students, faculty, entrepreneurs, and members of the Allston and Greater Boston communities.

-The i-Lab's mission is to bring together students from Harvard's various schools to foster innovation across the University.
+The i-Lab has incubated more than 4,000 teams and early-stage companies ranging through various stages of the entrepreneurship lifecycle, and these companies have collectively raised over $7 Billion.

 Administration

 Gordon Jones was named the inaugural director of the i-Lab in 2011.
 Jodi Goldstein succeeded Jones in 2015 and served in the position through the 2019-20 academic year.
 Chris Colbert, the cousin of comedian Stephen Colbert, served alongside Goldstein from 2016 as the director of i-Lab until 2019.
 The current executive director of the i-Lab is Matthew M. Segneri who most recently served as director of the Social Enterprise Initiative at Harvard Business School before succeeding Goldstein in 2020.
 Professor Srikant Datar serves as faculty chairperson.
 The i-Lab has approximately 14 administrative and support staff members.